Soli Deo gloria

 A hovercraft.
 I instantly grab my bow and ignore the shouts of "Coward!" and "Come back here!"
 They show a lot of bravado for being so skinny.

 It could be anything.
 The Capitol could be descending on us right now.
 They could come in with their squads of 'Peacekeepers' and start to wipe us out.
 They'd overtake us quickly.
 If there's any chance for us to escape, the time is now.
 And yet none of us are moving.
 We're all watching, transfixed, watching as the hovercraft starts to appear.
-Bristel, brushing hair from her face that's flying everywhere, hurriedly turns her head and says quickly, "Gale, there's more."
+Bristel, brushing hair from her face that's flying everywhere, hurriedly turns her head and says quickly, "Gale, there are more."

 I whip around to see that more patches of leaves on the trees are moving around violently, and I can just tell that hovercrafts are trying to find places to land.
 I wouldn't think it surprising if they descended onto some of the people just so they could have a place to land.